1996 Bedok Reservoir flat murder: Case and arrest

-After first-hand inquiries and investigations, the police deduced that the suspected killer was someone known to Neo, and that Neo had a brother-in-law who was in the army.
-Concluding the brother-in-law as the prime suspect, the police thus laid an ambush nearby Neo's flat, where the crime scene was cordoned.
-Five hours later, during evening, the brother-in-law, 25-year-old Jimmy Chua Hwa Soon, who was an army sergeant of the Singapore Armed Forces (SAF), approached near the crime scene and behaved suspiciously.
+After first-hand inquiries and investigations, the police deduced that the suspected killer was someone known to Neo and that Neo had a brother-in-law who was in the army.
+Concluding the brother-in-law as the prime suspect, the police thus laid an ambush near Neo's flat, where the crime scene was cordoned off.
+Five hours later, in the evening, the brother-in-law, 25-year-old Jimmy Chua Hwa Soon, who was an army sergeant of the Singapore Armed Forces (SAF), approached near the crime scene and behaved suspiciously.
 The police quickly closed in on him and placed him under arrest.

 During interrogation, Chua, who was found to have injuries on his hand, confessed that he was the one responsible for Neo's alleged murder but denied slashing his nephew.
-He also admitted he had an affair with Neo at age 15 and had argued with Neo over him not wanting to continue the affair prior to the murder.
+He also admitted he had an affair with Neo at age 15 and had argued with Neo over him not wanting to continue the affair before the murder.
 Nonetheless, on 28 August 1996, Chua was charged with murder in relation to Neo's death, and faced a second charge of attempted murder for attacking his nephew on 2 October 1996.
-Although his name was revealed public, the survivor's name (as well as his sister's) was redacted from subsequent news reports to protect his identity since he was a minor at the time of the offences.
+Although his name was revealed publicly, the survivor's name (as well as his sister's) was redacted from subsequent news reports to protect his identity since he was a minor at the time of the offences.
 Also, Chua was not the only person in his family to face criminal charges, as among his eight elder siblings, one of his sisters was jailed six years for cheating.